What is a Dormant Company? A Quick Guide

 Skyrocket your business revenue with our professional accountants, bookkeepers, tax experts and business consultants at Accounting Firms!
 Register today in under three minutes – For Free!

-Dormant According to HMRC for Corporation Tax
+Dormant, According to HMRC for Corporation Tax

-• it is a new company that hasn’t started trading
+• It is a new company that hasn’t started trading

-• it is an unincorporated association/club that owes corporation tax below £100
+• It is an unincorporated association/club that owes corporation tax below £100

-• is a flat management company
+• Is a flat management company

-HMRC will inform you via a letter that they have started treating your company or association dormant.
+HMRC will inform you via a letter that they have started treating your company or association as dormant.
 Thus, you don’t need to pay corporation tax or file company tax returns.

-Dormant According to Companies House
+Dormant, According to Companies House

 • Penalties for late filings of accounts